 Figures 2a and 2b depict the spatial apportionment of BC reaching the ATOLL platform, presenting source strengths multiplied by back trajectory frequency at a given grid point (2a) and contributions by country/region (2b).
 Both figures show that, aside from local sources (Lille area: 8%), most of the BC impacting the site originates from France (26%, including the Paris area) and the Benelux countries (Belgium 13%, the Netherlands, Luxemburg), followed by Germany (8%), the United Kingdom (7%, with the London area particularly highlighted), and shipping lanes in the English Channel (6%) and the North Sea (9%).
 Altogether, these origins account for 77% of the total BC (with "others" representing additional European countries and maritime areas).
-These results align with previous findings on PM10 source regions in northern France, utilizing trajectory-based statistical models (TMs) (Waked et al., 2018) or a combination of TMs, chemical transport models and in situ observations (Potier et al., 2019).
+These results align with previous findings on $PM{10}$ source regions in northern France, utilizing trajectorybased statistical models (TMs) (Waked et al., 2018) or a combination of TMs, chemical transport models and in situ observations (Potier et al., 2019).

-In Figure 2c, the contributions from different emission sectors from INTERPLAY are presented, as well as in-situ derived BC{ff} and BC{wb} based on the aethalometer model.
-INTERPLAY results indicate that the majority of BC at ATOLL throughout the year originates from traffic (31%), followed by shipping (25%, including both sea/oceanic - 15% - and inland waterways -10%), residential (21%), and industry-manufacturing (17%).
+and BCwb based on the aethalometer model.
+INTERPLAY results indicate that the majority of BC at ATOLL throughout the

+240 year originates from traffic (31%), followed by shipping (25%, including both sea/oceanic - 15% - and inland waterways -10%), residential (21%), and industry-manufacturing (17%).
 Agricultural waste burning (4%) and the power industry (2%) are minor contributors to BC at ATOLL.
 Figure S5 illustrates the geographical distribution of the sectors.
+Interestingly, a comparison with in-situ observations shows a remarkably comparable contribution of biomass-burning related BC, specifically from residential emissions and agricultural waste burning (25%), with $BC{wb}$ (26%).
+The attribution of shipping at ATOLL,

+In Figure 2c, the contributions from different emission sectors from INTERPLAY are presented, as well as in-situ derived $BC{\rm ff}$

-Interestingly, a comparison with in-situ observations shows a remarkably comparable contribution of biomass-burning related BC, specifically from residential emissions and agricultural waste burning (25%), with BC{wb} (26%).
-The attribution of shipping at ATOLL, exhibiting a spectral signature closer to BC{ff} rather than BC{wb} (as discussed in Corbin et al.; 2019, for example) is supported by several aerosol observations in Dunkirk harbor using aerosol mass spectrometry and source apportionment (Zhang et al., in preparation; Murari et al., in preparation), as well as by INTERPLAY analysis in section 3.3.
-Conversely, the results suggest that BC{ff} is not directly attributable to traffic emissions.
-According to our analysis, traffic corresponds only to 41% of BC{ff} at the ATOLL site, with the remainder attributed to shipping (33%), industry-manufacturing (23%), and a minor contribution of <3% from power generation.
-This finding warrants care when using BC{ff} (also termed BC liquid fuel, BC{lf}) from the aethalometer model interchangeably with traffic, particularly in regions with intense shipping activities, whether maritime or in canals.
+- exhibiting a spectral signature closer to BCff rather than BCwb (as discussed in Corbin et al.; 2019, for example) is supported 245 by several aerosol observations in Dunkirk harbor using aerosol mass spectrometry and source apportionment (Zhang et al., in preparation; Murari et al., in preparation), as well as by INTERPLAY analysis in section 3.3.
+Conversely, the results suggest that BCff is not directly attributable to traffic emissions.
+According to our analysis, traffic corresponds only to 41% of BCff at the ATOLL site, with the remainder attributed to shipping (33%), industry-manufacturing (23%), and a minor contribution of - 250 <3% from power generation.
+This finding warrants care when using BCff (also termed BC liquid fuel, BClf) from the aethalometer model interchangeably with traffic, particularly in regions with intense shipping activities, whether maritime or in canals.

-Figure 2: (a) Spatial contribution of BC to ATOLL in $Gg\ y^{-1}$ per grid cell and its (b) relative contribution by region/country, note that France does not include Lille's contribution; c) sectorial distributions according to INTERPLAY and in-situ via the aethalometer model.
+255 Figure 2: (a) Spatial contribution of BC to ATOLL in Gg y-1 per grid cell and its (b) relative contribution by region/country; c) sectorial distributions according to INTERPLAY and in-situ via the aethalometer model.
 Results over the period Dec 2016 - Dec 2019.